Explore more from Medals

 The soldier

 John Grant Malcolmson was born in Scotland in 1835.
-He joined the 3rd Bombay Light Cavalry on 28 August 1855 and served in a number of different campaigns in India.
+He joined the 3rd Bombay Light Cavalry on 28 August 1855, at the age of 20, and went on to serve in a number of different campaigns in India.

-During the Indian Mutiny (1857-59) he took part in the Siege of Ratghur and the fall of Kalpi.
-But it was on campaign in Persia (now Iran) that he won his Victoria Cross (VC).
+He took part in the Siege of Ratghur and the fall of Kalpi during the Indian Rebellion (1857-59).
+But it was for his actions on campaign in Persia (now Iran) that he was awarded the Victoria Cross (VC).

 Persian War

-In the mid-19th century, Britain was anxious about Russian influence over Afghanistan, an important border state with British India.
-Tensions grew when the Persians - believed by the British to be too pro-Russian - began to show signs of interference in Afghan affairs.
+In the mid-19th century, Britain grew increasingly anxious about Russia's influence in Afghanistan, a strategically important state bordering British India.
+These tensions escalated when the Persians - whom the British believed to be sympathetic to Russian interests - began to show signs of interference in Afghan affairs.

 In October 1856, Persia attacked the Afghan city of Herat.
 Britain declared war, despatching an expeditionary force from the Bombay Presidency, which included Malcolmson's regiment.